nickolasnikolic/Affective-Computing-docs/humanLimitations.md

 ## human limitations

 I was born today.
 Well, I don't suppose that born is the right term, but it will have to do.
-I was assigned my post as agricultural expert system for the village of Noida just one minute later and a socialization package was uploaded to me.
+I was assigned my post as agricultural expert system for the village of Utsavalaya just one minute later and a socialization package was uploaded to me.

 I proceeded to download the agricultural package from the IGNOU School of Agriculture.
 Add the link